pepcape/NPGR003-23/08-Fireworks/README.md

 The reason for this is the ability to use either `vec3` (RGB) or `vec4` (RGBA).

-See the fragment shader [yourself](fragment.glsl) if you are interested.
+See the [fragment.glsl](fragment.glsl) shader yourself if you are interested.

 # Your solution
 Please place your solution in a separate [solutions](solutions/README.md)